 Tips for Parents

-Find an inspirational quote that will inspire your child to become a better reader.
+Find an inspirational quote to inspire your child to become a better reader.
 This one by Dr. Seuss is great, “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.”

 Print the quote out and frame it.
 Place the framed quote in a location close to where your child does his/her homework.